siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - `comp` - Compression - MVP uses (0) for uncompressed bitfield, (1) for run-length encoding compression without Huffman encoding. (for MVP).
 Beyond MVP it may be useful to consider Huffman encoding and X-A delta run-length encoding as per PNG for further encoding efficiency.

+Notes:

-[Note 1]: The origin of the render is at the current location of the tool, and is not specified in the cycle parameters
+1. The origin of the render is at the current location of the tool, and is not specified in the cycle parameters

-[Note 2]: Beyond MVP, Bidirectional-straight would be another scan mode where the CNC controller is responsible for reversing the return line.
+1. Beyond MVP, Bidirectional-straight would be another scan mode where the CNC controller is responsible for reversing the return line.
 This is only possible if the controller has sufficient memory to store two or more arbitrarily long scan lines.
 This mode is useful for unpacking PNG Up, Average, and Paeth compression filters.

-#### Image Header
-Elements:
+# Details
 ##Discussion
 The challenge is to efficiently transmit a bitmapped image to a CNC controller with limited memory and processing capabilities.
 If the CNC controller were unconstrained the problem would reduce to look like a regular 2d printer, where all or most of the image fits in memory and can be processed at memory access speeds.
 So the raster protocol needs to support 'printing' while only holding a very small, partial image - in many cases not even one complete raster line.